 Transfer Credit Policy

 Transfer credit refers to the course equivalencies granted towards a program of study based on acceptable academic degree or diploma level course work from an accredited post-secondary institution.
-A list of accredited colleges can be found at: https://www.collegesinstitutes.ca/ A list of accredited universities can be found at: https://www.univcan.ca/ Advanced standing and transfer credit may also be granted for some standardized advanced secondary school programs (see Admissions from Secondary Institutions in the Academic Calendar for details)
+A list of accredited colleges can be found at: https://www.collegesinstitutes.ca/ A list of accredited universities can be found at: https://www.univcan.ca/ Advanced standing and transfer credit may also be granted for some standardized advanced secondary school programs (see Admissions from Secondary Institutions in the Academic Calendar for details).

 Trent University subscribes to the Council of Ontario Universities’ policy on the transfer of course credit and supports the intent of the Pan Canadian Protocol on the Transferability of University Credits.

 Transfer Credit Policy

 1. Courses from accredited universities are considered for transfer credit when successfully completed with a grade of 60% or higher.
 Courses from accredited colleges and institutions of technology may be considered for transfer credit when completed with a grade of 70% or higher (for college baccalaureate courses, a minimum grade of 65% is required).

 2. A grade of “P” (pass) is assigned to all transfer credits.